Connect to the index

 index.delete(delete_all=True, namespace='example-namespace')

-To delete vectors by metadata, pass a metadata filter expression to the delete operation.
+To delete records by metadata, pass a metadata filter expression to the delete operation.